mantidproject/reports/DevelopmentSetup.md

 Download the correct package from the
 [Desktop section](https://docs.docker.com/engine/install/#desktop) of the Docker installation reference and install it.

+**Windows Notes**: For Windows an extra step is necessary to be able to run Docker without administrator privileges:

+* In the start menu, type mmc to get the management console.
+On the right-side click run as administrator, this should prompt you for your administrator credentials.
+* Go to `File` -> `Add Snap-In` -> `Add Local Users and Groups`.
+Ensure Local Computer is ticked and simply click next.
+It will now appear on the right hand list.
+Click Ok to close the dialog
+* Expand Local Users and Groups then select groups
+* Ensure you are connected to the VPN if you're off-site
+* Open the `docker-users` group and add your normal ID (i.e. not the administrator account)
+* Log off / in with that account

 Once installed, start the desktop application from either Spotlight search (macOS) or Start menu (Windows).
 This will take a few moments.